Feed on

 Wildcat! v4, a MS-DOS based bulletin board system was written in the 1990s in Borland Turbo Pascal and was not completely Y2k compatible.
 Internally the Wildcat! database understands the four-digit year just fine.
 (Wildcat! was not the only BBS software with Y2K issues.)
 The problem specifically is when dropping to an external program such as a door and returning, it reads/writes a session state file called SYSINFO.DAT which contains two-digit years.
 So when Wildcat! loads back in it sees the caller has been on since, say, 1/21/15, it thinks they’ve been on since 1915, a hundred years beyond their allowed time limit and punts them off.
 It also affects bulletin read state somehow, prompting you that almost all bulletins have been updated since your last call.

 Fortunately there’s fixes for this to make Wildcat! work in the modern age by permanently manipulating the internal epoch year so that everything earlier than say year x/x/26 is really treated as 2026 and not 1926.
-One such program is called PatchWC! by Joe Martin of Via Software, commonly distributed as PWC300.ZIP.
+One such program is called PatchWC! by Joe Martin of Via Software, commonly distributed as PWC300.ZIP (local copy).
 (See note below about why this doesn’t work in DOSBOX-X)

 Another patch for Wildcat! that is almost always needed is to get around the Borland Turbo Pascal “Runtime Error 200” on modern hardware, which is a separate problem than Y2K.